List of Irish clans: Irish clan organisations

 Clans of Ireland is a private company limited by guarantee.
-The organisation's eligibility criteria for membership requires that the family or clan can trace their ancestry back to before 1691, which is generally considered to mark the end of the clan based lineage system in Ireland.
+The organisation's eligibility criteria for membership requires that the family or clan can trace their ancestry back to before 1691, which they consider to mark the end of the clan-based lineage system in Ireland.
 There can be more than one clan with the same surname if of a different ancestry.
 Clans of Ireland maintains a list of paid-up members on their 2025 Register of Clans, some of whom have their own clan societies or associations.

+The Council of Irish Clans is another membership organisation that maintains a register of Irish clans that can trace their ancestry back to before 1641, which they consider to mark the end of the Irish clan-based lineage system.

 LangSyne Publishers

 LangSyne Publishers, who are based in Kilbarrack, Dublin, Ireland, have published individual books on the following Irish clan surnames and their histories: Barry, Boyle, Brady, Brennan, Burke, Byrne, Callaghan, Carroll, Casey, Cassidy, Clancy, Collins, Connolly, Coyle, Daly, Devlin, Doherty, Donnelly, Donovan, Doran, Doyle, Duffy, Dunne, Farrell, Fitzgerald, Fitzpatrick, Flaherty, Flanagan, Flynn, Foley, Gallagher, Griffin, Healy, Higgins, Hogan, Joyce, Kane, Kavanagh, Kelly, Kennedy, Kenny, Lynch, Maguire, Malone, McCarthy, McCormick, McDermott, McGrath, McGuigan, McKenna, McLoughlin, McMahon, McManus, McNamara, Moore, Moran, Mullan, Murphy, Nolan, O'Brien, O'Dowd, O'Dwyer, O'Grady, O'Halloran, O'Hara, O'Keeffe, O'Leary, O'Neill, O'Rourke, O'Shea, O'Connor, Quinn, Reagan, Reilly, Rooney, Ryan, Sheehan, Sheridan, Sullivan, Sweeney, Traynor, Walsh, Ward, Whelan.